 No, it depends on the product.
 Some designs and styles are limited to certain sizes.
-We recently extended the sizes we offer in women's leggings and some casual shirts and continually assess demand.
+We recently extended the sizes we offer in women's leggings and some casual shirts and hoodies and continually assess demand.

 In which currency will my payment be made?

 You can choose to see prices and pay for products in several common currencies.
 Our prices are set in $USD and conversion to other currencies is automatically applied at the current exchange rate.